 How we can help

 The importance of choosing a good advisor wisely cannot be overstated.
-An experienced advisor will educate the vendor or the MBO team on the challenges and difficulties that lie ahead, can source the capital needed to finance the buy-out and can negotiate with the providers of capital.
+An experienced advisor will educate clients on the challenges and difficulties that lie ahead, can source the capital needed to finance the buy-out and can negotiate with the providers of capital.

 It is essential to feel comfortable with the advisors, their capabilities and their level of experience.
 We understand that a MBO may be a life-changing experience and that the selection of an advisor who can educate them on the process and prepare them for the likely pitfalls is vital.